 Now, rather than sew the sails, you might take a simpler route and just draw the seams right onto the sail cloth in pencil.
 I’ve done this before, and it works just fine.
 Simply trace the outlines of the sails shown on the plans onto the provided cloth, and draw the seams.
 You’ll need to do this anyway, if you’re going to sew the sails, though a lighter touch is probably best in that case.

 I began by preparing the sail cloth.
 Now, there are a lot of warnings against using tea to stain the cloth to give a more natural, weathered appearance.
 The acids in the tea will attack the cloth over time, so the sails will eventually degrade.
 Many people look at simple projects like this as something that they will enjoy building and looking at for years, but don’t expect them to hold a high place on the mantle forever.
 I’ll leave that choice up to you.
 If you do use tea, soak the cloth in hot liquid, stirring regularly to keep from ending up with a blotchy appearance.
 Rinse it thoroughly when done.
-An alternative to tea is fabric dye, but for such a small amount of cloth, you’ll be wasting a lot.

 Before using the cloth, I iron them using spray starch.
 This makes the cloth a little stiffer, and helps with the upcoming procedures.
 Next, I made paper copies of the plan sheet, and cut out the sails to use as patterns.